matheusbitaraes/daily-scribe/.specs/.tasks/006_unsubscription_journey.tasks.md

   - Show a final success or error message.

 ##### Acceptance Criteria
-- [ ] The page correctly extracts the token from the URL.
+- [x] The page correctly extracts the token from the URL.
-- [ ] The user can confirm their unsubscription with a single click.
+- [x] The user can confirm their unsubscription with a single click.
-- [ ] The page displays a clear success message after unsubscribing.
+- [x] The page displays a clear success message after unsubscribing.
-- [ ] The page handles errors gracefully.
+- [x] The page handles errors gracefully.

+**STATUS: ✅ COMPLETED**

+**Implementation Details:**
+- ✅ Created `frontend/src/pages/UnsubscribePage.js` with comprehensive unsubscribe flow
+- ✅ Added route `/unsubscribe/:token` to React Router configuration in `App.js`
+- ✅ Implemented token extraction from URL parameters using `useParams()` hook
+- ✅ Created confirmation UI with clear warning message and dual-action buttons
+- ✅ Integrated with POST `/api/unsubscribe` endpoint with proper error handling
+- ✅ Added loading states, success confirmation, and detailed error messages
+- ✅ Implemented responsive design with consistent styling patterns
+- ✅ Added navigation options for users (return home, subscribe again)
+- ✅ Comprehensive error handling for invalid tokens, network errors, and server issues

 ---